firebolt-db/firebolt-db.github.io/docs/sql-reference/functions-reference/filter.md

 **Returns**: `['c', 'd']`

-In this example below, there are three arrays with three Lambda arguments, only two of which have conditions to evaluate.
+In this example below, there are three arrays, and Lambda function which have condition on two of them.

 ```sql
 SELECT